 Be sure to renumber these steps when you add the buffer step.

-Step 4: Select Dates for Your Bills and Expenses.
+Step 4: Schedule Dates for Your Bills and Expenses.

-Now let’s set up the dates you plan to have money available for your expenses, starting with your regular bills (like utilities, rent, cell phone and so on).
+Now let’s schedule the dates you plan to have money available for your expenses, starting with your regular bills (like utilities, rent, cell phone and so on).

 Tap on each item and set the date you plan to pay the bill.